Manuel L. Quezon: First term (1935–1941)

 In 1935, Quezon won the Philippines' first national presidential election under the Nacionalista Party.
 He received nearly 68 percent of the vote against his two main rivals, Emilio Aguinaldo and Gregorio Aglipay.
-Quezon, inaugurated on November 15, 1935, is recognized as the second President of the Philippines.
+Quezon, inaugurated on 15 November 1935, is recognized as the second President of the Philippines.
 In January 2008, however, House Representative Rodolfo Valencia (Oriental Mindoro–1st) filed a bill seeking to declare General Miguel Malvar the second Philippine President; Malvar succeeded Aguinaldo in 1901.

+National Defense

+Quezon's administration established the Philippine Commonwealth's national-defense system under the National Defense Act of 1935, which provided for the development of a citizen army through compulsory military training and created the framework for building a Filipino force capable of defending the country.

 Supreme Court appointments

 Under the Reorganization Act, Quezon was given the power to appoint the first all-Filipino cabinet in 1935.
 From 1901 to 1935, a Filipino was chief justice but most Supreme Court justices were Americans.
 Complete Filipinization was achieved with the establishment of the Commonwealth of the Philippines in 1935.
 Claro M. Recto and José P. Laurel were among Quezon's first appointees to replace the American justices.
 Membership in the Supreme Court increased to 11: a chief justice and ten associate justices, who sat en banc or in two divisions of five members each.